letallbewell/Shrodinger_Equation-Finite_Difference_Solutions/README.md

 # Heisenberg
-I am starting this repo as a first stage towards a Python library that can solve the Schrodinger equation in any dimensions under arbitrary potentials and boundary conditions using FInite DIfference or Spectral Methods.
+This repo demonstrates a simple algorithm using `numpy` functions and the Finite Difference approximation that can solve the Schrodinger equation in any dimensions under arbitrary potentials and boundary conditions using.

-## The 1D Harmonic Oscillator as an example
+## In 1 dimension

 The Schrodinger equation with the constants omitted is: